jmayank23/YellowTaxiAnalysis/README.md

 ## Preprocessing Plan

-Going forward, we plan to use standard preprocessing strategies like converting our categorical variables to one-hot encoded vectors and for normalization of all numerical features we plan to subtract the mean and scale to unit variance, using Standard Scaler (from pyspark.ml.feature).
+Going forward, we plan to use standard preprocessing strategies like converting our categorical variables to one-hot encoded vectors, and for normalization of all numerical features we plan to subtract the mean and scale to unit variance, using Standard Scaler (from pyspark.ml.feature).

 ### Handling outliers and missing data

 Our strategy to remove outliers by filtering data between the 10th and 90th percentile worked well on the sampled data, so we plan to implement the same strategy to handle outliers across the entire dataset that we will use for machine learning training tasks.
-Additionally, for any missing data we plan to explore either imputation using the median value for the feature or try to make it more granular and logical by instead getting the median value for a particular station (say) where we encounter the missing data point.
+Additionally, for any missing data, we plan to explore either imputation using the median value for the feature or try to make it more granular and logical by instead getting the median value for a particular station (say) where we encounter the missing data point.

 ## Milestone 3: Finish Preprocessing and Train ML model